Abolish the NFL rookie wage scale, prevent tanking

 • I HAVE A PODCAST!: Subscribe to it, please!
 Andy Benoit and I will have a deep-dive draft recap for all 32 teams on Monday morning.

-3. That Dave Goettleman sure ruffled some feathers this week while defending the Saquon Barkley pick—analytics guys, keyboard manufacturers, maybe even Pat Shurmur from the looks of this GIF.
+3. That Dave Goettelmann sure ruffled some feathers this week while defending the Saquon Barkley pick—analytics guys, keyboard manufacturers, maybe even Pat Shurmur from the looks of this GIF.

 I’m still of the mind that the Giants should have traded out of the second spot and gotten themselves a pass-rusher and a second-tier running back.
 But a lot of people are missing the point when they box Barkley in as simply a running back.
 He’s a talented runner, perhaps a very talented runner, which obviously has some value.
 But more importantly, he’s cut from the Le’Veon Bell/David Johnson mold as a receiver.
 That’s what makes him a difference maker.
 You could probably count on one hand the number of wide receivers in this draft who will have a bigger impact as pass-catchers than Barkley will.